KBLxD/HonigDevxD/README.md

-- 👋 Hi, I’m HonigDev
+- 👋 Hi, I’m KBL
-- 👀 I’m interested in Minecraft and stuff
+- 👀 I’m interested in Minecraft and stuff Discord Bot's
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on @CookieLeaks.de
 - 📫 How to reach me Discord Lina xD#5672